 Voltmeters are required in almost every sector of the electrical and electronics industry.
-And since Digital multimeters are easily available in the market, there is no big issue in buying one as it can measure all electrical quantities.
+And since Digital multimeters are easily available in the market, buying one is no big issue as it can measure all electrical quantities.

 But the real problem arises when one wants to make an analog voltmeter because making one is not easy.
-Whereas a digital voltmeter can be made easily using a microcontroller (we are going to use Arduino for this purpose).
+Whereas a digital voltmeter can be made easily using a microcontroller (we will use Arduino for this purpose).
 Arduino will take step-down AC voltage as input and display the real AC voltage on the serial monitor.
 You can also use an LCD to display the voltage.

 This circuit can measure AC voltage as high as 311 volts (r.m.s).
-And also protects the microcontroller in case this AC voltage increases beyond 311 volts.
+It also protects the microcontroller if this AC voltage exceeds 311 volts.

 If you prefer video tutorials instead, then watch this video: